Codeception/Specify/README.md

 ## Exceptions

-You can wait for exception thronw inside a block.
+You can wait for exception thrown inside a block.

 ``` php
 <?php